Soccer & Gymnastics. As an outsider, these seem like entirely different sports that require entirely different skills.

 Creating the event registration

-Skylar and Bri thought through a number of ways to set up the camp registration.
+Skylar and Bri thought through a number of ways to set up the event registration.
 But, they settled on running the registration through SAGA Sports’s Upper Hand account.

 “We had kind of gone back and forth about what direction we should take as far as the registration portion of it since we both use Upper Hand,” said Bri.
 “We decided to run the event through SAGA Sports’s Upper Hand account and add MacRoc as a staff member on the account.
 So, even though it’s on our account, anytime anyone registers, MacRoc also gets an email showing that registration.”